 Combining his interests in sports, ritual studies, and music, Professor Price has sung the national anthem for over 125 professional baseball games in twenty Major League and one-hundred minor league ballparks.
 His most recent book is Perfect Pitch: The National Anthem for the National Pastime (Mercer University Press).

 “Beyond his wide-ranging service to the academic study of religion and to the pedagogical development of generations of students,” said David Nirenberg, Dean of the Divinity School, of the appointment, “Professor Price’s commitment to religious discourses outside of the academy make him an excellent choice for the Divinity School Alumnus of the Year.”

-Professor Price will deliver his Alumnus of the Year lecture – “Sports as an American Civil Religion: Its Priestly, Perverse, and Prophetic Practices" – on Tuesday, April 16th, at 4:30pm.
-A reception will follow; these events are free and open to the public.
+Professor Price will deliver his Alumnus of the Year lecture – “Sports as an American Civil Religion: Its Priestly, Perverse, and Prophetic Practices" – on Tuesday, April 16th, at 4:30pm, in Swift Hall's 3rd floor lecture hall.
+A reception will follow in the Common Room (1st floor); these events are free and open to the public.

 Photo credit: Whittier College